Juli Kishan

-Juli Kishan (born 8 May 1999) is an Indian professional footballer from Odisha, who plays as a defender for the Indian Women's League club Nita FA and the India women's national football team.
+Juli Kishan (born 8 May 1999) is an Indian professional footballer from Odisha, who plays as a defender for the Indian Women's League club Nita and the India women's national football team.
 She has also played for Odisha Police and East Coast Railways.

 Early life

 Juli was born in Rourkela to Yogeshwar Kishan.
 She started playing football in 2016 with Young Association Club in Kuarmunda village.
 Former player and coach Gitanjali Khuntia spotted her at the U-19 Odisha State camp.
 She was appointed as a constable by Odisha State Police in June 2021.